kneasle/wheatley/SIMPLE_WINDOWS.md

 When the file has downloaded, run it and install with defaults, ticking the "add to PATH" option on the first page.
 This can take a few minutes to complete.

 To test this has installed correctly, you need to open a Command Prompt.
-Press the START button in Windows and type 'cmd' then click on the Command Prompt application.
+Press the START button in Windows and type `cmd` then click on the Command Prompt application.

 In the Command Prompt, test the Python3 environment by typing: